putaojuice/tp/docs/team/yumengtan.md

 Given below are my contributions to the project.

-* **New Feature**: Implemented `FindTask` command.
+* **New Feature**: Implemented `FindTask` command (Pull Requests [#33](https://github.com/AY2122S2-CS2103-F11-4/tp/pull/33), [#59](https://github.com/AY2122S2-CS2103-F11-4/tp/pull/59), [#84](https://github.com/AY2122S2-CS2103-F11-4/tp/pull/84))
-    * What it does: Allow the user to find matching tasks in task list based on keyword/
+    * What it does: Allow the user to find matching tasks in task list based on a keyword or multiple keywords
     * Justification: Our target audience is year 1 computing students.
-It helps them find any tasks easily based on keyword.
+It helps them easily find any tasks such as assignments based on a keyword or multiple keywords.
     * **Classes created**:
     * `FindTaskCommand`
     * `FindTaskCommandParser`